Relative $L^p$-cohomology and Heintze groups: Abstract

 \section{Abstract}

-We define the $L^p$-cohomology of a Gromov hyperbolic Riemannian manifold relative to a point on its boundary at infinity and prove that it is, as in the classical case, a quasi-isometry invariant.
-We obtain an application to the problem of quasi-isometry classification of Heintze groups.
-More precisely, we explicitly construct non-zero relative $L^p$-cohomology classes on a Heintze group $\R^{n}\rtimes_\alpha\R$, which allows us to prove that the eigenvalues of $\alpha$, up to a scalar multiple, are invariants under quasi-isometries.
+We introduce the notion of \textit{relative $L^p$-cohomology} as a quasi-isometry invariant defined for Gromov-hyperbolic spaces, and apply it to the problem of quasi-isometry classification of Heintze groups.
+More precisely, we explicitly construct non-zero relative $L^p$-cohomology classes on a Heintze group of the form $\R^{n-1}\rtimes_\alpha\R$, which gives a way to prove that the eigenvalues of $\alpha$, up to a scalar multiple, are invariant by quasi-isometries.

+In the case of degree $1$ we show a relation between the relative and the classical $L^p$-cohomology.